ncatlab/nlab-content/pages/5/8/7/0/785/content.md

 +-- {: .num_remark }
 ###### Remark

 Notice that a fibrant [[resolution]] of the diagram in the injective [[model structure on functors]] has _both_ morphisms be a fibration.
-So the first point above says that (exceptionally) something weaker than this is sufficient for comuting the [[homotopy limit]] of the diagram
+So the first point above says that (in the special case of pullbacks) something weaker than this is sufficient for comuting the [[homotopy limit]] of the diagram.

+This can be explained in model-categorical terms by the fact that the category of cospans also has a [[Reedy model structure]] in which the fibrant objects are precisely those considered in the first point above, and that homotopy limits can equally well be computed using this model structure (specifically, the adjunction $Const \dashv Lim$ is [[Quillen adjunction|Quillen]] with respect to it).

 =--